-The telecommunications industry is a big user of data where companies are looking for ways to gather information about customers and their preferences.
+The telecommunications industry is a big user of data and companies are looking for ways to gather information about customers and their preferences.
 This allows telecom companies to offer better services such as targeted marketing and customized discounts based on previous buying behavior.

 The media industry has also started using data science tools such as audience insights and sentiment analysis to understand their consumers better.

-9. Travel & Hospitality
+9. Data Science Applications in Travel & Hospitality